-Flu vaccination clinics are being held every weekday from 12:00 to 13:00 and from 16:00 to 17:00.
+Flu vaccination clinics are currently being held every weekday from 12:00 to 13:00 and from 15:30 to 16:30.
 The appointments for these clinics are now available for eligible patients to book either online through SystmOnline or by telephone.
 They will also be available to book online through DoctorLink seven days in advance of the clinic.
 If you can't make one of these clinics then please come in during our normal opening times although you may have to wait to be seen.

 Remember to wear your face covering and to keep your distance at all times.